NyaShinn1204/Yoimi/README.en-us.md

 We currently support or are working on the following sites

-Completed: ✅ | Under construction: 🔄️
+Completed: ✅ | Under construction: 🔄️ | Cancel: ❌

 |                      | Premium  | Free  |
 | -------------------- | -------- | ----- |